 Glimpse has a beautiful ring to it which stems, I think, from the fact that it is both simple and complex at the same time.
-It is simple in the sense that it is a monosyllabic word with a commonly accepted definition (something like “a quick look”) that is used with reasonable frequency.
-On the other hand, it is complex because it contains the relatively unusual but aesthetically pleasing consonant cluster “mps” and because its exotic construction seems to offer the promise of deeper meaning.
-After all, if glimpse simply means to have “a quick look”, then why do we have also have glance?
+It is simple in the sense that it is a commonly used, monosyllabic word with a clear definition (something like “a quick look”).
+On the other hand, it is complex because it begins with the relatively unusual but aesthetically pleasing consonant cluster gl- which connects it to other words that begin the same way and raises an interesting question.
+Namely, if glimpse means to have “a quick look,” why do we also have glance?

-While a glance might tell you how much your dinner cost or which person in your subway car is speaking too loudly on their cellphone, a glimpse is often the catalyst for an adventure.
+While a glance might tell you how much your dinner cost or whether the car behind you is too close, a glimpse draws you into mystery.
+It is the catalyst for an adventure.